-2. Bank balances and liabilities (continued)

-During 2021, the Group has commenced the process of collecting details of creditor claims, including banks and joint venture partners, and reconciling them with those recorded in the Group's books.
-As this process is still on-going, we are unable to determine if any adjustments are required to the consolidated financial statements for the year ended 31 December 2022.
-Further, we did not receive significant responses for direct audit confirmation requested to verify the existence and completeness of claims from trade and other creditors.

-3. External lawyers' confirmations
+- 3. Bank balances and liabilities (continued) - During 2021, the Group has commenced the process of collecting details of creditor claims, including banks and joint venture partners, and reconciling them with those recorded in the Group's books.
+The creditor claim reconciliation process can only progress if further information is received by the Company from the Expert as stated in note 2.1 to the consolidated financial statements.
+As this process is still on-going, we are unable to determine if any adjustments are required to the consolidated financial statements for the year ended 31 December 2021.
+Further, we did not receive significant responses for direct audit confirmation requested to verify the existence and completeness of claims from trade and other creditors. - 4.
+External lawyers' confirmations

-We were not able to obtain certain external lawyers' confirmations in relation to legal cases to assess the Group's exposure against legal cases as of 31 December 2022.
+We were not able to obtain certain external lawyers' confirmations in relation to legal cases to assess the Group's exposure against legal cases as of 31 December 2021.
 In the absence of any alternative procedures that we could perform in respect of this matter, we were unable to satisfy ourselves with regard to the completeness of legal provisions, required disclosures and accruals made.

-4. Going concern assessment and restructuring plan
+5. Going concern assessment and restructuring plan

-As detailed in note 2.1 to the consolidated financial statements, the Group's accumulated losses, as reported by management as of 31 December 2022 amounted to AED 5,098 million, and its current liabilities exceeded its current assets by AED 4,192 million.
-Also, the Group had negative cash flow from operations of AED 69 million for the year ended 31 December 2022.
+As detailed in note 2.1 to the consolidated financial statements, the Group's accumulated losses as of 31 December 2021 amounted to AED 4,874 million, and its current liabilities exceeded its current assets by AED 4,020 million.
+Also, the Group had negative cash flow from operations of AED 49 million for the year ended 31 December 2021.

-The accompanying consolidated financial statements, however, have been prepared by management on a going concern basis based on a restructuring plan approved by the shareholders.
-However, the successful execution and progression of the plan as set out in note 2.1 to the consolidated financial statements, is dependent on a number of factors including approval by regulators, relevant stakeholders, and final court judgment.
-Accordingly, the Group's going concern assumption, and the impact of the restructuring plan on its consolidated financial statements as at 31 December 2022 cannot be determined at this stage.
+The accompanying consolidated financial statements, however, have been prepared on a going concern basis based on a restructuring plan developed by management in consultation with the board of directors of the Company and approval of the shareholders.
+However, the successful execution of the plan as set out in note 2.1 to the consolidated financial statements, is dependent on approval by regulators, relevant stakeholders and final court judgment.
+Accordingly, the Group's going concern assumption, and the impact of the restructuring plan on its consolidated financial statements as at 31 December 2021 cannot be determined at this stage.